-Also funded by IMLS and administered by the Foundation for Advancement in Conservation in Washington DC, the Collections Assessment for Preservation, or CAP program provides small and mid-sized museums with support for general conservation assessments.
-Through self-study and an onsite visit by a collections conservation specialist as well as a building specialist, CAP can assist your institution by helping you decide how to invest limited funding and staff time; facilitating the development of a long-term preservation plan, and serving as a fundraising tool for conservation projects.
+Also funded by IMLS and administered by the Foundation for Advancement in Conservation in Washington DC, the Collections Assessment for Preservation, or CAP program, provides small and mid-sized museums with support for general conservation assessments.
+Through self-study and an onsite visit by a collections conservation specialist as well as a building specialist, CAP can assist your institution by helping you decide how to invest limited funding and staff time; facilitating the development of a long-term preservation plan; and serving as a fundraising tool for conservation projects.

-Applications should be available this fall, and the anticipated deadline is TBD.
+Potential applicants should refer to the FAIC website regularly for updates.
 For detailed information about the application process and what happens during and after the CAP process, please visit www.culturalheritage.org/cap, call 202-452-9545, or email cap@culturalheritage.org.

-Museums for America
+Museum ns for America

-Program Goa ıl To strengthen the ability of an individual museum to serve its public
+Program Goal To strengthen the ability of an individual museum to serve its public

-Project Categ gories Lifelong LearningCommunity AnchorsCollections Stewardship and Access Mystic Seaport Mystic CT Portland Museum Louisville KY
+Project Categories Lifelong LearningCommunity EngagementCollections Stewardship and Access Mystic Seaport Mystic CT Portland Museum Louisville KY

-Deadline November 16, 2020
+Deadline November 15, 2021

 Duration 1-3 years

 Funding \$5,000-\$250,000

 Cost Share 1:1 required

-Pre-Recorded d Webinar Available September 2020 Paio Áito Art Center Paio Áito CA
+Pre-Recorded Webinar Available September 2021 Palo Álto Art Center Palo Alto CA